Stonehenge. Iconic? Certainly.

 Where to stay near Stonehenge

 The historic city of Salisbury is nearby and has lots to keep you entertained for a weekend.
 It’s the perfect location if you want somewhere local to stay.
-Take a look at some hotels in Salisbury here.
+Nestled in a small village between Salisbury and Stonehenge are Stonehenge Cottages, a lovely property with a family apartment.
+There’s a pub just over the road which will deliver food – perfect!
+Click here to book your stay.